Pharmacy And Online Doctor

 You can apply for a prepaid prescription plan lasting either three or 12 months.
 Within that period you can obtain as many NHS prescriptions as you need – simply walk in with your prescription, request your medication and show the pharmacist your card.

 Bear in mind that you cannot use a PPC card to pick up private prescriptions as these are not covered by the NHS.
-Also at this time you cannot use your PPC as a form of payment when ordering your prescriptions online.

 How much do prepaid prescriptions cost?

 The purpose of prepaid prescriptions is to make NHS medicines more affordable for people who take medication regularly.

 If you apply for a three-month prescription prepayment plan, you will pay a one-off fee of £29.10.
 If you apply for a 12-month prescription prepayment plan, you will pay a one-off fee of £104 (or 10 instalments of £10.40 via Direct Debit).